stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 there was a persistent, pervasive hint of stupendous secrecy and potential revelation; as if these stark, nightmare spires marked the pylons of a frightful gateway into forbidden spheres of dream, and complex gulfs of remote time, space, and ultra-dimensionality.
-I could not help feeling that they were evil things&mdash;mountains of madness whose farther slopes looked out over some accursed ultimate abyss.
+I could not help feeling that they were evil things--mountains of madness whose farther slopes looked out over some accursed ultimate abyss.
 That seething, half-luminous cloud-background held ineffable suggestions of a vague, ethereal   beyondness   far more than terrestrially spatial; and gave appalling reminders of the utter remoteness, separateness, desolation, and aeon-long death of this untrodden and unfathomed austral world.

-  It was young Danforth who drew our notice to the curious regularities of the higher mountain skyline&mdash;regularities like clinging fragments of perfect cubes, which Lake had mentioned in his messages, and which indeed justified his comparison with the dream-like suggestions of primordial temple-ruins on cloudy Asian mountain-tops so subtly and strangely painted by Roerich.
+  It was young Danforth who drew our notice to the curious regularities of the higher mountain skyline--regularities like clinging fragments of perfect cubes, which Lake had mentioned in his messages, and which indeed justified his comparison with the dream-like suggestions of primordial temple-ruins on cloudy Asian mountain-tops so subtly and strangely painted by Roerich.
 There was indeed something hauntingly Roerich-like about this whole unearthly